john-heyer/john-heyer.github.io/_posts/2024-01-15-tiny-summaries.md

 #### [Measuring Progress on Scalable Oversight](https://arxiv.org/abs/2211.03540)

 I haven't delved into the scalable oversight literature at all -- so my takes here are very "raw".
-I think in this case it was a useful thought exercise to try explore this work without pre-exposure and try to come to my own conclusions (or really just more questions).
+I think in this case it was a useful thought exercise to try to explore this work without pre-exposure and try to come to my own conclusions (or really just more questions).
 Given that this is the first empirical study on oversight, many less-than-ideal decisions are made, allowing for substantial room for improvement, but also an opportunity to wrestle with yourself trying to understand if there are any confounding variables.
 Further, I found it hard to extrapolate from the findings of this work into the